AnTRan211312/web_tuyendung/README.md

 #### Block Public Access Settings

-Bá» chá»n:
+Bo chon:
-- âŒ Block public access to buckets and objects granted through new public bucket policies
+- Block public access to buckets and objects granted through new public bucket policies
-- âŒ Block public and cross-account access to buckets and objects through any public bucket policies
+- Block public and cross-account access to buckets and objects through any public bucket policies

-Giá»¯ check:
+Giu check:
-- âœ… Block public access to buckets and objects granted through new ACLs
+- Block public access to buckets and objects granted through new ACLs
-- âœ… Block public and cross-account access to buckets and objects through any ACLs
+- Block public and cross-account access to buckets and objects through any ACLs

 ---

-## ðŸ“– HÆ°á»›ng Dáº«n Sá»­ Dá»¥ng
+## Huong Dan Su Dung

-### Cháº¡y á»¨ng Dá»¥ng
+### Chay Ung Dung

 **Backend:**
 ```bash